outdreamer/build-a-cure-1/docs/system_analysis.md

 	- it doesnt have a model for deriving & applying patterns of change/boundaries/rules

 why is pattern separate from function table? bc
+	- pattern is a sequence (of anything), function is a sequence (of operations) with expected input/output
-	- you want to store some standard numerical patterns like fibonacci sequence so you can identify pieces of the sequence
+	- you want to store some common patterns in a data set (such as variable value trajectories, like if butterfly always comes after larvae), so you can identify insights of the data set & similarity to other data sets
-	- the function is a specific implementation of a pattern & there are many functions that can produce each pattern
+	- the function is a specific implementation of a pattern sequence, restricted to operations & input/output, & there are many functions that can produce each pattern

 general process of system analysis:
 - derive core functions/operations